genomicsclass/leanpub/manuscript/clt_in_practice.md

 ![plot of chunk unnamed-chunk-10](images/clt_in_practice-unnamed-chunk-10-1.png) ![plot of chunk unnamed-chunk-10](images/clt_in_practice-unnamed-chunk-10-2.png) ![plot of chunk unnamed-chunk-10](images/clt_in_practice-unnamed-chunk-10-3.png) ![plot of chunk unnamed-chunk-10](images/clt_in_practice-unnamed-chunk-10-4.png)

 Here we see a pretty good fit even for 3.
 Why is this?
-Because the population itself is relatively close to normally distributed, the averages are close to normal as well, (the sum of normals is normals).
-Now in practice we actually calculate a ratio, we divide by the estimate standard deviation.
+Because the population itself is relatively close to normally distributed, the averages are close to normal as well (the sum of normals is normals).
+In practice we actually calculate a ratio: we divide by the estimated standard deviation.
 Here is where the sample size starts to matter more.

 ```r